Nice3point/RevitTemplates/source/Nice3point.Revit.Templates/Nice3point.Revit.AddIn.Solution/Readme.md

 ---#endif
 > Specifying a fixed version is recommended only for local builds and testing.
 For production releases, it is better to use Git tags.

-Tags must follow the format `version` or `version-stage.n.date` for pre-releases, where:
+Tags can follow the format `version` or `version-stage.n.date` for pre-releases, where:

 - **version** specifies the version of the release:
     - `1.0.0`